-THE DETAILS: A frequent conjecture among Moon hoax theorists is that the live TV broadcasts and the radio communications were prerecorded and then sent from an uncrewed satellite that orbited the Earth or the Moon.
+THE DETAILS: A frequent conjecture among Moon hoax theorists is that the live TV broadcasts and the radio communications were prerecorded and then sent from an uncrewed satellite that orbited the Earth or the Moon or was somewhere on the lunar surface.

 An Earth-orbiting satellite would have been out of the question, because the Soviet space surveillance system and ham radio users worldwide would have been capable of intercepting the direct feed from the satellite and would have realized that its signal wasn’t coming from the Moon because its source changed position very quickly (a satellite in Earth orbit would rise and set over a given location in a matter of minutes).
 Even a geostationary orbit would have revealed the trick, because it wouldn’t have followed the slow orbital motion of the Moon.